gmazoyer/looking-glass/docs/configuration.md

 ```php
 $config['routers']['router1']['type'] = 'juniper';
 ```
-The router type can be Juniper, Cisco (IOS or IOS-XR), Extreme (NetIron), Quagga, BIRD, OpenBGPd, Vyatta/VyOS/EdgeOS, or FRRouting.
+The router type can be Juniper, Cisco (IOS or IOS-XR), Arista, Extreme (NetIron), Quagga, BIRD, OpenBGPd, Vyatta/VyOS/EdgeOS, or FRRouting.
 You can take a look at the specific documentation for your router.
 Possible values are:

   * juniper **or** junos
   * cisco **or** ios
   * ios-xr **or** iosxr
+  * arista
   * mikrotik **or** routeros
   * nokia
   * extreme_netiron